-As someone who has gone through quite a few trader evaluation programs with some success I thought I’d share a few things that might be helpful to those just starting out, or who are struggling to pass.
+As someone who has gone through quite a few trader evaluation programs and on to become a funded trader, I thought I’d share a few things that might be helpful to those just starting out, or who are struggling to pass.
 I’ve been through all the highs and lows believe me.

 I’ve put up other posts with more specific tips on how to pass the evaluations, you can read that here: Tips to Pass TopStep Trader/OneUp Trader/LeeLoo Trading/Earn2Trade, so this article is more about the transition from evaluation to funded trader tips.